ibm-cloud-docs/databases-for-elasticsearch/learn-high-availability.md

 If you [add nodes to your cluster](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-horizontal-scaling), Elasticsearch automatically rebalances your the shards and replicas of your indexes across the newly added node or nodes.
 Adding nodes can provide additional stability in the event of a multi-node failure, since you can lose more nodes and maintain a quorum.
 Additional nodes also improve performance.

+## Staying Production Ready

+To keep your {{site.data.keyword.databases-for-elasticsearch_full}} database up and running, do not drop the `icd-auth index`.
+This index stores your database, as well as all customer user accounts, and is therefore critical to operational integrity.

 ## Application-level High-Availability

 Applications that communicate over networks and cloud services are subject to transient connection failures.
 You want to design your applications to retry connections when errors are caused by a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.